kjolley/BIGSdb/README.txt

+v1.35.3: *Improve GPS mapping in FieldBreakdown plugin - users can dynamically
-v1.35.2: *New isolate field type - geography_point that stores GPS coordinates.
+          change pointer colour and size, and the map is automatically centred and zoomed on displayed points. v1.35.2: *New isolate field type - geography_point that stores GPS coordinates.
           Mapping using OpenStreetMap or Bing is now available for such fields within isolate records and within the FieldBreakdown plugin.